idptools/dodo/docs/algorithm.md

 [STARLING](https://github.com/idptools/starling), a generative model of disordered ensembles.
 It is the only optional dependency, because it is large — roughly 2.4 GB of weights.

+### Loops always use the walk engine

+`--engine starling` applies to terminal and connecting IDRs only.
+Loops are built by the self-avoiding walk regardless, and this is structural rather than a gap to be closed.

+A loop is pinned at both ends inside a **single** folded domain, and that domain is not DODO's to move, so the loop's end-to-end distance is decided exactly by geometry before anything is generated.
+STARLING conditions on sequence alone and returns a *distribution* — measured on dnmt3a's regions, its end-to-end distances scatter with a standard deviation of 41% of the mean — so the chance a conformer lands on the one distance the anchors permit is small, and unlike a connecting IDR there is no second lever, because the domain cannot be moved to suit the conformer.

+Asking STARLING for loops anyway is what produced `residues 1712-1726: NOT BUILT (loop in FD 1578-1830)` on p300: every loop failed while the IDRs around them built.

 ### STARLING models IDRs *alone*

 This is the most important thing to understand about the engine, and you cannot see it in the